Est. time: 30 min.

 - Problem-solve instead.
 Straight salary may be off the table, but there are lots of other things that matter when taking on a new job.
 Some are economic (performance bonuses, options, a discretionary budget, etc.).
 If you raise these, frame them as being good for the company, not just for you.

-Non-monetary items can be just as important—perhaps more so.
+Non-monetary items can be just as important as financial terms—perhaps more so.
 The start date, promotion schedule, work assignments, and training opportunities should be on your list.

 Address these issues holistically.
-Together with the employer, you should be figuring out what kind of resources will enable you to do a great job that generates high value for the company.
+Together with the employer, you should be figuring out what kind of resources will enable you to do a great job and generate value for the company.
 Remember to express your enthusiasm and commitment.
 It may help you indirectly build a case for being moved into a higher paying slot.
 (By contrast, playing hard-to-get would subvert that message.)

 The wisdom of making job offers non-negotiable is debatable, no matter how well intended.
 Perhaps they are appropriate for well-defined jobs where there is a sufficient pool of similarly qualified candidates.
-Fairness matters in its own right, and perceived fairness matters, too.
+Fairness matters, and perceived fairness matters, too.

 In many situations, though, people bring different skills, experiences, and temperaments to the table.
 They also may have different needs and priorities.
 One-size-fits-all compensation plans stifle creative solutions that could benefit both the employer and the employee.